eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 eksctl create nodegroup --config-file=<path> --include='ng-prod-*-??' --exclude='ng-test-1-ml-a,ng-test-2-?'
 ```

+### Include and exclude rules

+The behavior of the `eksctl create nodegroup` command is modified by these flags in the following way:

+- if no `--include` or `--exclude` are specified everything is included
+- if only `--include` is specified only nodegroups that mach those globs will be included
+- if only `--exclude` is specified all nodegroups that do not match those globes are included
+- if both are specified then `--exclude` rules take precedence over `--include` (i.e. nodegroups that match rules in
+both groups will be excluded)

 ### Creating a nodegroup from a config file

 Nodegroups can also be created through a cluster definition or config file.
 Given the following example config file